Student Employee Supervisor's Handbook

 Centralized Student Employment Policies and Procedures for Employers and Supervisors

 The following information is provided by the Career Center.
-Included are policy statements approved by the Ball State University officers on April 25, 1977, or later as well as employment procedures.
+Included are policy statements approved by the Ball State University officers on April 25, 1977, or later, and regularly updated employment procedures.
 There are also suggestions and information to help you work with student employees.

 The Career Center is responsible for all of the job postings, applications, eligibility interviews, referrals, and authorizations associated with on-campus student employment at Ball State University.
 The office is in Lucina Hall 220; the phone number is 285-5634.

 The Office of Scholarships and Financial Aid assesses each student's financial need and determines who is eligible for Federal Work-Study jobs.
 Although all employment is coordinated through the Career Center, questions about eligibility for the Federal and State Work-Study programs and earnings limits are answered by the Office of Scholarships and Financial Aid, LU 245, 285-5600.